 Leah: My name is Leah and I’m 30 years old.
 My husband Kevan is originally from Liverpool.
-We met when I was working in a pub and got married a couple years later.
+We met when I was working in a pub and got married a couple of years later.
 We knew we wanted to have a family and seven years down the line we had still had no luck.
-That’s where our journey started, after a couple years of trying we knew something wasn’t right and wanted to know what was the problem.
+That’s where our journey started, after a couple of years of trying we knew something wasn’t right and wanted to know what was the problem.

 Eve: So you now have two beautiful girls!
 Twins called Hallie and Harlow.
 I would love to hear more about that.

 Leah: We had a chat with our doctor about our options and he referred us to the assisted reproductive unit here in Jersey.
 We only have one hospital on the island!
 They started doing tests and small operations to see if there was anything wrong.
-They tested my husband’s sperm as well but they couldn’t pin point the issue.
-So, we began with the basic clomiphene tablets which you take to boost your ovulation and helps to conceive.
+They tested my husband’s sperm as well but they couldn’t pinpoint the issue.
+So, we began with the basic clomiphene tablets which you take to boost your ovulation and help to conceive.
 We tried this for a year and it didn’t work.
-We then introduced a trigger shot which you take to make you ovulate.
+We then introduced a trigger shot that you take to make you ovulate.
 It’s one injection and then they tell you to try but it again didn’t work.
 We then moved on to treatments like IUI which is a step down for IVF.
 We can’t do IVF in Jersey as we don’t have the facilities or the doctors.
 The doctors were certain we didn’t need IVF as there was nothing specifically wrong with either of us and I had plenty of eggs.